 The issue is also one that is hyper-partisan and extremely divisive, falling largely along party lines.

 "Democrats are nearly unanimous in their support for stricter gun laws," the same Gallup study noted, with nearly 91% in favour of stricter gun laws.

 Only 24% Republicans, on the other hand, agreed with the same statement, along with 45% of Independent voters.

 Some states have taken steps to ban or strictly regulate ownership of assault weapons.
 Laws vary by state but California, for example, has banned ownership of assault weapons with limited exceptions.

 Some controls are widely supported by people across the political divide - such as restrictions governing the sale of guns to people who are mentally ill or on "watch" lists.

 Who opposes gun control?

-The NRA said it would continue "confronting anti-Second Amendment activities, promoting firearm safety and training, and advancing public programs across the United States".
+In January, the NRA filed for bankruptcy as part of a fraud case against some of its own senior staff.
+Even after the move, it vowed to continue "confronting anti-Second Amendment activities, promoting firearm safety and training, and advancing public programs across the United States".

 Over the last several election cycles, it, and other organisations, have consistently spent more on pro-gun rights messaging than their rivals in the gun control lobby.